+It’s FREE!
 It’s easy!
 Take seeds home, plant and watch them grow.
 At the end of the season, return seeds to the library for next year’s stock.

 Our seed collection depends on donations and seasonality.
 You’ll see different seeds available at different times, so check in frequently to see what’s available.

 We are interested in all types of seeds most especially heirloom and open-pollinated, no pesticide use, please.
 Returning seeds to the library ensures this program continues into the future.

 We accept all types of seed donations, both commercially packaged and saved seed.
 If the seed donation is from a home garden, we ask donors to fill out a form, providing information such as variety, harvest year, location, and growing notes.
 We repackage donations into coin envelopes, with as much of this information as possible.